 In 1993, Cayman Crime Stoppers, was formed by the Cayman Islands Chamber of Commerce to provide a vital service that assists law enforcement to protect our community from crime.
 At that time, there was evidence of increased criminal activity and it was apparent that an organization like Crime Stoppers could play a key role in helping law enforcement agencies solve crimes.

 Cayman Crime Stoppers is a non-profit civilian run organization that is also a regional member of Crime Stoppers International.
-The board is community-based consisting of civilian leaders within the Cayman Islands and a local law enforcement coordinator who assists with the dissemination of information received from the off-island call-centre.
+The board is community-based consisting of civilian leaders within the Cayman Islands and a local law enforcement coordinator who assists with the dissemination of information received.

 Treasurer: Rupesh Daya